Points of Interest

 The museum is run by the Brynmawr and District Museum Society and has won the Nationwide Building Society award for Community Endeavour.
 It has a varied collection of everyday artefacts including a collection of Brynmawr Furniture manufactured by one of the small industries set up by the Quakers in The Brynmawr Experiment.

-To visit the Brynmawr Museum & District Museum website, please click on the following link.
+To visit the Brynmawr Museum & District Museum website, please click on the link below

 Whilst doing some research for this website, I found two websites created by Mr Jeffrey.L.Thomas of Scranton Pennsylvania, who spent many years researching his family roots back to Brynmawr.
 His main Ancestry website is full of information and photographs of Brynmawr and its surrounding area including the museum.
 I have contacted Mr Thomas and he has kindly given permission to link to his websites.
 A links to his other website about the Castles of Wales can be found on the Castle Taliorum page on this website.
 Both these websites are well worth a visit.